 The snapshot

 Lucy Letby is serving two whole-life orders imposed in 2023 and 2024 for the murder of seven babies and the attempted murder of eight more.
 Those convictions stand.
 A fourteen-member international panel of neonatologists convened by Dr Shoo Lee reported in February 2025 that they found no medical evidence of deliberate harm in any of the cases reviewed.
-A CCRC application was filed in October 2025 accompanied by more than thirty independent expert reports.
-The Thirlwall Inquiry — a separate process, about institutional response rather than guilt — is expected to publish its final report after Easter 2026.
+The CCRC received the application on behalf of Ms Letby on the evening of Monday 3 February 2025 (publicly announced 4 February 2025), accompanied by more than thirty independent expert reports; further expert material and supplementary submissions have been publicly referenced since (including in October 2025).
+The Thirlwall Inquiry — a separate process, about institutional response rather than guilt — has concluded its evidence phase; its final report is now expected after the summer recess of Parliament.
 In July 2025, three former senior executives of the Trust were arrested on suspicion of gross negligence manslaughter; no charging decisions have been announced.

 What currently stands